A³ by Airbus

 San Jose, California, USA

 The Airbus A³ Vahana (pronounced “A-cubed”) is a full-scale prototype self-piloting electric 8-prop tilt wing vehicle.
 It is intended to fly a single passenger or cargo along a predetermined flight path.
 As of Feb.
 2019, the program had flown more than 50 hours with the first unmanned demonstrator, Alpha One, and rolled out the second, dubbed Alpha Two.

-The vehicle uses eight 60 hp 45 kW motors situated on forward and rear tilt-wings.
-Approximately 1/3rd of its mass are its batteries (≈272 Kg).
+The vehicle uses eight 60 hp (45 kW) motors situated on forward and rear tilt-wings.
+Approximately one-third of its mass is its batteries (600 lb / 272 kg).
 Its sensor suite employs cameras as well as active Lidar and Radar.
 It has a crash rated seat and a ballistic parachute intended to work even at a low altitude.

 The A³ Vahana’s goal is to be utilized specifically as a single (eventually double) seated air taxi for urban mobility.
 Flying autonomously, it will follow only predetermined flight paths making minor deviations should obstacle avoidance be necessary.